 SELECT from them.

-the data that fills the InnoDB transaction and locking tables
+As described previously, the data that fills the transaction and

 INNODB_LOCK_WAITS) is fetched

-across all three tables is consistent when queried from the
+three tables is consistent when queried from the same snapshot.

-same snapshot.
-However, the underlying data changes so fast
+However, the underlying data changes so fast that similar

 with data in the

-from the same snapshot as the data about locking and
+does not come from the same snapshot as the data about locking

 PROCESSLIST, for example), the